 - Pour into warmed, sterilised jars.
 Cover with a disc of waxed paper – or parchment paper – and when cooled, tightly close the lids.

-- Store in a cool place for up to a year.
+Store in a cool place for up to a year.
+Once opened, store in the fridge.

 Plus it goes without saying (ça va sans dire – love that phrase!) that you could fill orange (or purple) shells to make apricot and lavender macarons.
 The beauty with macarons is that you can make any flavour of your imagination.
 Be inspired from the recipes in the book and add your own personal touch.
 Here, I used the filling recipe on page 74 for the liquorice macarons, replacing the 30g of liquorice for the jam.